 Lavender incense emits a calming aroma, which creates a peaceful and warm environment, which is great for reducing symptoms of anxiety.

-Lavender incense is a great tool to use to clear the crown chakra.
-Also, it promoted mindfulness, relaxation, and concentration, which is great for meditation.
+Lavender incense is a great tool to use to clear the Crown Chakra.
+Also, it can promote mindfulness, relaxation, and concentration, which is great for meditation.

-Lavender incense sticks burn for roughly 30 - 50 minutes, while lavender incense cones burn for around 30 - 40 minutes, The scent will stay in the room for hours after, slowly getting weaker.
+Lavender incense sticks burn for roughly 30 - 50 minutes, while Lavender incense cones burn for around 30 - 40 minutes, The scent will stay in the room for hours after, slowly getting weaker.
+Natural Lavender incense burns for around 10-20 minutes, however, its fragrance is much fresher and healing.